 Reiki is a Japanese modality which works with the energy centers of the body.
 It helps balance the body on a physical, emotional and spiritual level.

 In order to enhance the recovery of our patients and return them to function, we may recommend the following procedures to provide information about a diagnosis or to treat your condition.

-Electromyography (EMG) – a test that is used to figure out if the bodies nerves are working properly.
+Electromyography (EMG) is a test that is used to discover if the bodies nerves are working properly.
 They can tell the doctor if nerves are compressed in your wrist, such as carpal tunnel syndrome, figure out if nerves are pinched in your neck, along with many other locations.

 The test listens to the electrical activity of muscles.
 When muscles are active, they produce an electrical current.
 This current is usually proportional to the level of the muscle activity.
 EMGs can be used to detect abnormal electrical activity of muscle that can occur in many diseases and conditions, including muscular dystrophy, inflammation of muscles, pinched nerves, peripheral nerve damage (damage to nerves in the arms and legs), and other conditions.

 Frequently Asked Questions About Special Tests and Treatment Procedures

 Why Did My Doctor Order the Test?